KMtouzhele/CricketScoreFlutter/README.md

 # About the Project
-This is a university project for the course of "Mobile Development" at the University of Tasmania.
+This is a university project for the course of "Mobile Application Development" at the University of Tasmania.
 The project is a mobile application that allows users to record each ball outcome, check the statistics of the on-going match, check match history and share the results with friends.
 The application is built using the Flutter framework.
 # Design Pattern